What is Traditional Chinese medicine?

 What is Neuro-Acupuncture?

 Neuro-Acupuncture is a contemporary acupuncture technique that integrates TCM scalp needling methods with Western biomedical neurology concepts.
 Neuro-Acupuncture selects specific areas at the scalp surface and delivers strong signals there to more strongly stimulate the underlying brain cells.
 Neuro-Acupuncture has been proven to effectively treat many neurological problems, such as: post-stoke paralysis, Multiple Sclerosis, Parkinson’s disease, Traumatic Brain Injury, PTSD, Cerebral Palsy, Autism and Pain.
-Our Dr. Zhang was specially trained in neuro-acupuncture method at Neuro-acupuncture Institute, where this special treatment has been offered to hundreds of thousands of patients with neurological disorders.
+Our doctors specially trained in neuro-acupuncture.
+This special treatment has been offered to hundreds of thousands of patients with neurological disorders.
+For more details about Neuro scalp acupuncture, please also refer Neuro-acupuncture Institute.

 What services do we offer?